shedaoo878/cs185c_spring2025/Project/README.md

 - This configuration is set for a short (4.8 day) simulation.
 For longer runs, adjust `nTimeSteps` in the `data` file
 - The model is parallelized for **2 MPI processes**, which can be increased if needed
 - All forcing files are from **2015** and should be changed if needed.

+### Additional Artic analysis is provided in the ArticAnalysis.ipynb file, which includes timeseries plots analyzing existing data.
+An additional omvie of Sea ice concentrations throughout the years since 1992 is also included in the ArticMovie file.